ZachLevine-11/SignalSampling/README.md

+# What is here

-# My final Project for the graduate-level Signal Sampling Course I took at The Weizmann Institute of Science, taught by Prof. Yonina Eldar
+My final Project for the graduate-level Signal Sampling Course I took at The Weizmann Institute of Science, taught by Prof. Yonina Eldar